isdk/ai-tool.js/docs/pubsub.md

 # Developer's Guide: Real-time Events with EventServer & EventClient

-This guide provides a comprehensive overview of the `EventServer` and `EventClient` tools, a powerful system for real-time, bidirectional communication.
-It is built on a **pluggable PubSub transport layer**, making it independent of the underlying communication protocol.
-You can use Server-Sent Events (SSE), WebSockets, IPC, or any other protocol by providing a corresponding transport implementation.
+This guide provides a comprehensive overview of the `EventServer` and `EventClient` system, a powerful solution for building real-time, bidirectional communication channels.
+Its core architecture is built on a **pluggable PubSub transport layer**, making it completely independent of any specific communication protocol.
+You can seamlessly use Server-Sent Events (SSE), WebSockets, IPC, or any other protocol by simply providing a compatible transport implementation.

 **Prerequisite:** This document assumes you understand the base transport layer.
 If not, please review the [`transport.md`](./transport.md) first.